averinaleks/bot/README.md

 ## Running tests

+Before executing the test suite, **install all packages from `requirements.txt`**.
+Failure to do so will result in missing module errors.

-Install runtime and development dependencies:
+Run `pip install -r requirements.txt` to install all runtime and development dependencies before testing:

 ```bash
 pip install -r requirements.txt